jholt12/jholt12.github.io/essays/Ui-Frameworks.md

 Having played around with both Bootstrap 5 and Semantic UI myself, here is what I think:

 Bootstrap 5
-* •Pros: Huge community support, great documentation, and lots of components.
+* Pros: Huge community support, great documentation, and lots of components.
-* •Cons: Less intuitive class names, extra CSS needed in some cases for customization.
+* Cons: Less intuitive class names, extra CSS needed in some cases for customization.

 Semantic UI
-* •Pros: More readable class names since semantic-driven is the reason behind its creation, which makes the code more intuitive.
+* Pros: More readable class names since semantic-driven is the reason behind its creation, which makes the code more intuitive.
-* •Cons: Smaller community, meaning less contribution to resources or third-party integrations.
+* Cons: Smaller community, meaning less contribution to resources or third-party integrations.

 The Role of AI in Modern Development